nextgenthemes/advanced-responsive-video-embedder/readme.md

 ### Features ###

-*   ARVE is now SEO friendly.
-Letting you specify title, description, upload date to provide search engines with the schema.org data they like to have for better indexing.
+*   SEO friendly, lets you specify title, description, upload date to provide search engines with the schema.org data they like to have for better indexing.
-*   <abbr title="What You See Is What You Get">WYSIWYG</abbr> Editor.
+*   <abbr title="What You See Is What You Get">WYSIWYG</abbr> support.
 No more messing around with shortcodes and previewing.
 *   New improved dialog for embedding videos.
-*   Embeds via pasting the URL in its own line just like WordPress!
 *   Magically makes those url embedded videos responsive.
-*   No 'lock in' for the above' if you use providers WordPress already supports.
+*   No 'lock in' if do not use shortcodes and use providers WordPress already supports.
 *   Supports [almost every video host](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#video-host-support) that supports iframe embed codes.
+*   Embeds via pasting the URL in its own line just like WordPress!
 *   Optionally use very powerful Shortcodes instead.
+*   Clean shortcode syntax `[arve url="https://youtu.be/yUCFRL43Zm4" align="left" parameters="start=30" ... /]`, no unnecessary shortcode wrapping.
-*   One single button for all providers. (for most providers not required because of URL embeds, but allows to create custom shortcodes with advanced features within seconds)
+*   One single button for all providers.
-*   Responsive embeds with CSS, much better then with Javascript.
+*   Responsive embeds with CSS, much better then with JavaScript.
 *   Tries to be as unobtrusive as possible, sets 'hide brand' variables if supported, disabled related videos at the end … to help keep people on your site rather then going to YouTube or keep watching videos.
-*   Clean shortcode syntax `[arve url="https://youtu.be/yUCFRL43Zm4" /]`, no unnecessary shortcode wrapping.
 *   Autostart (for providers that support it, mobile browsers prevent this)
-*   Custom URL parameters to use all options providers offer
+*   Custom URL parameters to use all options providers offer.
-*   Optional maximal width
+*   Optional maximal width.
-*   Video alignment
+*   Video alignment.
 *   Detailed description of options in-place.
-*   Custom aspect ratio
+*   Custom aspect ratio.

 ### [Supported Providers](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#video-host-support) ###